apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 ```

-After identifying similar subgraphs, We return a list of subgraph families (subgraph group) and build a cost model for each subgraph families.
+After identifying similar subgraphs, We return `family_group` (a list of subgraph families) and build a cost model for each subgraph family.

 3.Foresee tuning